Raynald of Châtillon: Prince of Antioch

 After Baldwin granted his consent, Constance married Raynald.
-He was installed prince in or shortly before May 1153.
+He was installed as prince in or shortly before May 1153.
 In that month, he confirmed the privileges of the Venetian merchants.
+William of Tyre records that his subjects were astonished that their "famous, powerful and well-born" princess married a man of low status.
+No coins struck for Raynald have survived.
+According to Buck, this indicates that Raynald's position was relatively weak.
+Whereas Raymond of Poitiers had issued around half of his charters without a reference to Constance, Raynald always mentioned that he made the decision with his wife's consent.
+Raynald did control appointments to the highest offices: he made Geoffrey Jordanis the constable and Geoffrey Falsard the duke of Antioch.

-William of Tyre recorded that his subjects were astonished that their "famous, powerful and well-born" princess condescended to "marry a kind of mercenary knight".
-The wealthy Latin Patriarch of Antioch, Aimery of Limoges, was Raynald's principal opponent.
-He even refused to pay a subsidy to him.
-In retaliation, Raynald captured and tortured Aimery, forcing him to sit naked and covered with honey in the sun, before imprisoning him.
-Aimery was only released on BaldwinIII's demand, but he soon left his see for Jerusalem.
+The Norman chronicler Robert of Torigni writes that Raynald seized three fortresses from the Aleppans soon after his accession, but does not name them.
+Aimery of Limoges, the wealthy Latin patriarch of Antioch, did not hide his dismay at Constance's second marriage.
+He even refused to pay a subsidy to Raynald, although Raynald, as Barber underlines, "was in dire need of money".
+In retaliation for Aimery's refusal, Raynald arrested and tortured him in the summer of 1154, forcing him to sit naked and covered with honey in the sun, before imprisoning him.
+Aimery was only released on Baldwin III's demand, but he soon left Antioch for Jerusalem.
+Surprisingly, Raynald was not excommunicated for his abuse of a high-ranking cleric.
+Buck argues that Raynald could avoid the punishment because of Aimery's previous disputes with the papacy over the Archbishopric of Tyre.
+Instead, Aimery excommunicated Raynald on the demand of the papacy in 1154 as a consequence of a conflict between Antioch and Genoa.

-Emperor Manuel sent his envoys to Antioch, proposing to recognize Raynald as the new prince if he launched a campaign against the Armenians of Cilicia, who had risen up against Byzantine rule.
-Manuel also promised that he would compensate Raynald for the expenses of the campaign.
-After Raynald defeated the Armenians at Alexandretta in 1155, the Knights Templar seized the region of the Syrian Gates that the Armenians had recently captured.
+Emperor Manuel, who claimed suzerainty over Antioch, sent his envoys to Raynald, proposing to recognize him as the new prince if he launched a campaign against the Armenians of Cilicia, who had risen up against Byzantine rule.
+He also promised that he would compensate Raynald for the expenses of the campaign.
+After Raynald defeated the Armenians at Alexandretta in 1155, the Knights Templar took control of the region of the Syrian Gates that the Armenians had recently invaded.
 Although the sources are unclear, Runciman and Barber agree that it was Raynald who granted the territory to them.

 Always in need of funds, Raynald urged Manuel to send the promised subsidy to him, but Manuel failed to pay the money.
-Raynald made an alliance with Thoros II of Cilicia.
-They attacked Cyprus, subjecting the Byzantine island to a three-week orgy of violence in early 1156.
-They only left Cyprus on the rumour of an imperial fleet approaching the island, but only after they had forced all Cypriots to ransom themselves, with the exception of the wealthiest individuals (including Emperor Manuel's nephew, John Doukas Komnenos), whom they carried off to Antioch.
-Cyprus would never entirely recover from the devastation that Raynald's and Thoros's marauding raid caused.
+Raynald made an alliance with the Armenian lord Thoros II of Cilicia.
+They attacked Cyprus, plundering the prosperous Byzantine island for three weeks in early 1156.
+Hearing rumours of an imperial fleet approaching the island, they left Cyprus, but only after they had forced all Cypriots to ransom themselves, with the exception of the wealthiest individuals (including Manuel's nephew, John Doukas Komnenos), whom they carried off to Antioch as hostages.